🏛️ Former Mewar Kingdom capital — unconquered by Mughals🌊 5 major lakes within city limits🎬 Featured in James Bond — Octopussy (1983)

 The Route

-163 km of climbing.
-The first two hours are flat Rajasthan, dry and warm.
-Then the road starts winding upward and everything changes.
+163 km.
+The first 130 km is flat highway through Pindwara — dry, warm, unremarkable.
+Then the road starts winding upward through the Aravallis and everything changes.
 The air cools.
 Trees appear.
 You roll down the window and the temperature has dropped ten degrees.
 Mount Abu is Rajasthan's only hill station, and arriving here after days in the desert plains feels like someone turned on the air conditioning for an entire town.
 The Dilwara Jain Temples alone justify the drive: 11th-century marble carved so finely it looks like lace.
 But the relief of altitude is its own reward.

 Distance